Loongson: LoongISA

-Loongson SIMD instructions are semi-classified and are unavailable in publicly available compilers and assemblers, Loongson 2F's LoongMMI being the sole exception.
-A similar status applies to other LoongISA extensions.

 LoongArch

 Loongson moved to their own processor instruction set architecture (ISA) in 2021 with the release of the Loongson 3 5000 series.
 A Loongson developer described it as "...a new RISC ISA, which is a bit like MIPS or RISC-V. LoongArch includes a reduced 32-bit version (LA32R), a standard 32-bit version (LA32S) and a 64-bit version (LA64)".
 The stated rationale was to make Loongson and China not dependent on foreign technology or authorisation to develop their processor capability, whilst not infringing on any technology patents.

 The ISA has been referred to as "a fork of MIPS64r6" due to a perceived lack of changes judging from instruction listings.
-In August 2021, Linux maintainers complained that submitted LoongArch code is "...a blind copy of the MIPS code...", however "only with a different name".

-The LoongArch ISA manual has been made partially available in August 2021 with the publication of its first volume documenting the basic architecture.
-According to the LoongArch manual, the ISA uses MIPS's privilege model and IRQ mechanism, with other parts mostly following RISC-V's practice: the delay slot is removed and the instruction encoding is changed.
-Similar to LoongISA, the instruction-set extensions (SIMD and binary translation) are not yet documented, making this functionality unusable.

-The Register reported in November 2021 that the suspicion that LoongArch combines the best parts of MIPS and RISC-V, along with custom instructions.
-Commentary from Tom's Hardware re-states the issue that the Linux kernel code for LoongArch is the "same code it used for its MIPS-based chips"; they further note that Loongson "fails to demonstrate advantages of its architecture even on paper to software developers".
+The Register reported in November 2021 that LoongArch might combine the best parts of MIPS and RISC-V, along with custom instructions.

-The LoongArch microarchitecture is poorly documented, with the community speculating around a lot of the functions.
-The community noted the similarities of LoongArch to MIPS and RISC-V, and that previous Linux kernel submissions were identical to MIPS code.

-In February 2022 the developers had submitted patches to allow compilation to LoongArch within LLVM 15.0.

 Cores

 Loongson has three main families of processor cores, some of which are available as IP cores: